MAT496-Monsoon2025-SNU/S_Akash_LangGraph_2410110034/README.md

 ## Module 4: Video 3 (Map-reduce)
 - Map-reduce is a framework wherein "map" breaks tasks down into subtasks and runs them parallely, and "reduce" combines the results of the parallel subtasks.
 - Changes: Along with the pre-existing joke generation and best joke selection, I wrote code for pickup-line generation and best pickup line selection.
 Then ran this in parallel with the joke generator to pick the best overall joke/pickup line.
 Updated map-reduce.py to reflect these changes.
 Studio screenshot attached in the notebook.

+## Module 4: Video 4 (Research Assistant)
+- Using all the concepts covered in primarily this module and then previous modules (particularly parallelization, sub-graphs, map-reduce, dynamic breakpoints) a research assistant was created, wherein: first a topic is initialized, then a maximum number of analysts, then analysts are created by the LLM to match expertise in the topic.
+Questions are searched across varying sources using Tavily web scrapers, the web results for the same are then part of the context in the final answers.
+We save these QnAs to the interview state post which the LLM writes multiple passages as a summary based on the interview.
+- Changes: Changed the prompts to analyze singularity/AGI and the potential negative effects of the same.
+Added a search_research function along with the pre-existing search_web and search_wikipedia functions using Tavily.
+Ran the trace and studio files, screenshot of which linked in notebook.